All Episodes

 It's one of the reasons that people speculate that Republicans are thrown out because they were engaging in all this pork.

-But I told you back then they're not gonna fix any of this.
+Democrats, of course, promised to fix it, but I told you back then they're not going to fix any of this.

 They're the authors of this kind of behavior in the House.

-Oh, we got a couple obligatory stories from the drive-bys being somewhat critical of Democrats, but um that's where they're staying.
+Oh, we got a couple obligatory stories from the drive-bys being somewhat critical of Democrats, but that's where they're staying.

 They're staying on the wire services.

-You will not see these stories picked up in any of the primary or major Democrat House organs, the cable news channels that uh are slavish to Democrats, nor the New York Times or Washington Post.
+You will not see these stories picked up in any of the primary or major Democrat House organs, the cable news channels that are slavish to Democrats, nor the New York Times or Washington Post.

-Brief time out, your phone calls next after this.
+Your phone calls next after this.

 It's a beautiful thing, the EIB network.

-Uh she later was said to have been smoking crack most of the day.
+She later was said to have been smoking crack most of the day.

 You heard about that?